Enoch79/alx-system_engineering-devops/0x01-shell_permissions/README.md

-printing all the groups the current user is part of
+setting the mode of the file